how to ferment hot sauce

 1. Strain & Reserve Fermentation Liquid — Separate fermented peppers from brine, reserve brine for consistency adjustment in final hot sauce.

-6. Pasteurization (Optional for Fermented Hot Sauce) — Heat to 180-185°F for 10 minutes to stop fermentation and ensure safety
+6. Pasteurization (Optional) — Heat to 180-185°F for 10 minutes to stop fermentation and ensure safety.
+Note: this kills live probiotics but postbiotic compounds remain.

-Storage Decision for Fermented Hot Sauce: Unpasteurized fermented sauce must be refrigerated and may continue fermenting.
+Storage Decision: Unpasteurized fermented sauce must be refrigerated and may continue fermenting.
 Pasteurized fermented hot sauce with pH ≤4.0 is shelf-stable.

 When Fermented Hot Sauce Goes Wrong: Safety Red Flags